 - Analyze What - Capabilities and Actions

 The Capabilities step helps you to map and analyze the capability building blocks in your organization that needs to change in order to meet your objectives and address your challenges.
-The Actions step helps you to define the activities or tasks that must be completed to implement the changes to your capabilities.
+In the Actions step, you can define the activities or tasks that must be completed to implement the changes to your capabilities.
 These two steps will help you to analyze "What?" needs to change.

 - Visualize How - Initiatives and Roadmap

-The Initiative step help you to formulate and prioritize the packages of work required to implement the changes and the Roadmap step helps you to visualize how these changes should be sequenced along the time horizon.
-The Initiative and Roadmap steps helps you to visualize "How?".
+The Initiative step helps you to formulate and prioritize the packages of work required to implement the changes and in the Roadmap step, you can visualize how these changes should be sequenced along the time horizon.
+The Initiative and Roadmap steps enables you to visualize "How?".

 Jibility is designed to support an Agile approach to developing a strategic roadmap.
 You can choose to start at any step, work backwards and forwards, and cycle through multiple iterations to create a minimal viable strategic roadmap.
 You can read more about how to approach building your strategy roadmap here